-REE and beyond.
 Each communication strategy anchors agents' expectations of one object but leaves them to reason the implications for the other object.
 This is true even when agents are fully rational.
-But in this fully rational case, agents can flawlessly reason back and forth between τ and Y, or between the extent of monetary loosening and the stimulation of aggregate employment, implying that the policymaker faces no meaningful trade off between the two strategies.
-Formally, we show that, under rational expectation equilibrium (REE), the implementable combinations of τ and Y are the same under both strategies.2
+But in this fully rational case, agents can flawlessly reason back and forth between τ and Y, or between the extent of monetary loosening and the stimulation of aggregate employment, implying that the policy maker faces no meaningful trade-off between the two strategies.
+Formally, we show that under REE, the implementable combinations of τ and Y are the same under both strategies.2